 Have you ever experienced a “runner’s high”?

 Being in nature is also associated with better mental and physical health.
 A study in 2017 compared walking on a treadmill to hiking outdoors.
 They found that compared to treadmill walking, the hikers experienced significant increases in affective valence (pleasure), elation, and calmness and a significant decrease in both fatigue and anxiety.
-The combination of benefits from both exercise and Vitamin N (nature) is what makes hiking such a great sport.
+The combination of benefits from exercise and Vitamin N (nature) makes hiking such a great sport.
 Much like the elation associated with winning a team sport, backpacking is associated with many of the same feelings.